River City Ransom: Legacy

 The Japanese version, Downtown Nekketsu Monogatari, was considered highly successful and would be followed by several spin-offs (including seven subsequent Famicom installments) until Technos Japan's closure in 1996.
 Of these seven games, Downtown Special: Kunio-kun no Jidaigeki dayo Zen'in Shugo features the same gameplay system as Monogatari, with the main difference being that the characters are re-enacting a jidaigeki play.

 In 1994, a prequel was released for the Super NES titled Shin Nekketsu Kōha: Kunio-tachi no Banka.

 In 2002, an aspiring game designer, tester for Atari, and longtime fan of the game obtained the title's trademark and began work on a sequel aptly titled River City Ransom 2.
 The project was halted when it was announced at the Electronic Entertainment Expo in 2003 that River City Ransom EX was to be released the following year.
 A true sequel to the game, Downtown Nekketsu Monogatari 2 (ダウンタウン熱血物語2), was developed by Miracle Kidz for a Japanese release on WiiWare in 2011.
 An online PC version was due out in 2012, but was put on hold due to an announcement that the developers were freezing development to focus on making completely original games.

 In 2013, the Canadian independent developer, Conatus Creative, began development on an officially licensed follow-up game, named River City Ransom: Underground, originally scheduled for Windows in August 2014.
 In September, Conatus Creative launched a campaign on the crowdfunding site, Kickstarter, seeking CA$180,000 in funding for the game.
 They successfully reached their funding goal, ending it on October 9, having collected $217,643, approximately 120% of the original goal.
 After years of development and negotiations with Arc System Works (which, as Technōs Japan's parent company, currently own the rights for the Kunio-kun franchise), the game was released on Steam for Windows, OS X and Linux on February 27, 2017.

 River City: Tokyo Rumble was released for the Nintendo 3DS on August 8, 2013 in Japan, December 29, 2015 in Korea, and September 27, 2016 in the United States.
-River City Girls, which was being developed by Wayforward, was released on PlayStation 4, Nintendo Switch, Xbox One, and PC on September 5, 2019.
+River City Girls, which was being developed by WayForward, was released on PlayStation 4, Nintendo Switch, Xbox One, and PC on September 5, 2019.

+The NES version was re-released for the Wii's Virtual Console in 2007, the Nintendo 3DS in 2013 and the Wii U in October 2015.
+It was released again with the launch of the Nintendo Classics service on September 18, 2018.

 Kunio, Riki, Gouda, and the Hattori Brothers make an appearance in Super Smash Bros.
 Ultimate as fighting spirits.